Follow-the-Perturbed-Leader for Decoupled Bandits: Best-of-Both-Worlds and Practicality: Introduction

 \section{Introduction}

-The multi-armed bandit (MAB) is a fundamental framework in sequential decision-making, widely applied in areas such as recommender systems \citep{broden2017bandit, zhou2017large}, dynamic pricing \citep{misra2019pricing, mueller2019low}, and sequential experimental design \citep{burtini2015survey}.
-Imagine a scenario in the standard MAB setting: selecting among $K$ arms over a time horizon $T$.
-The learner aims to minimize the cumulative regret, the difference between the total loss actually incurred and that of the best fixed arm in hindsight.
-Since only the loss $\ell_{t,i_t}$ of the selected arm $i_t \in [K]$ is observed at each round $t \in [T]$, the learner must balance exploiting promising arms with exploring seemingly suboptimal ones to gather information.
-In other words, a single decision is made under the consideration of both objectives, meaning that exploitation and exploration are \emph{coupled} within each round.
+The multi-armed bandit (MAB) problem~\citep{thompson1933likelihood, robbins1952some, lai1985asymptotically} is a fundamental framework for sequential decision-making, with applications in areas such as recommendation systems \citep{broden2017bandit, zhou2017large}, communication systems~\citep{maghsudi2016multi,li2020multi}, and dynamic pricing~\citep{misra2019pricing}.
+Consider the standard MAB problem, in which a learner selects one of $K$ arms at each round over a time horizon $T$.
+The learner aims to minimize cumulative regret, defined as the difference between the total loss incurred by the learner and that incurred by the best fixed arm in hindsight.
+At each round $t \in \{1, ..., T\}$, only the loss $\ell_{t,i_t}$ of the selected arm $i_t \in \{1, ..., K\}$ is observed and incurred.
+Thus, the learner must balance selecting arms that currently appear to have low expected loss (exploitation) with sampling arms whose losses remain uncertain, even if they currently appear suboptimal (exploration).
+In other words, each decision must simultaneously serve both exploitation and exploration, so the two objectives are \emph{coupled} within each round.

-Although this formulation covers many practical applications, it does not capture scenarios where exploration can be performed independently of exploitation.
-For instance, in ultra-wide band (UWB) communication systems, the learner can sense a channel different from currently used for transmission, to observe feedback and avoid mutual interference~\citep{avner2012decoupled}.
-Moreover, when a real-time system operates alongside a high-fidelity simulator, the learner can explore in the simulator and exploit in the real system, such as sim-to-real transfer in robotics~\citep{zhao2020sim} without degrading real-world performance.
-A related example arises in recommender systems~\citep{che2025egreedy}, where the platform, given user context (e.g., preferences), can explore with a random subset of users to update the policy, while exploiting the rest by serving the best-known items.
+However, the standard MAB model does not capture scenarios in which exploration can be performed separately from exploitation.
+For instance, in ultra-wideband communication systems, the learner can sense a channel different from the one used for transmission in order to observe feedback while avoiding interference with the ongoing transmission, which motivated the study of decoupled bandits by \citet{avner2012decoupled}.
+Another example arises when a real-time system operates alongside a high-fidelity simulator: the learner can explore in the simulator while exploiting in the real system, as in sim-to-real transfer for robotics~\citep{zhao2020sim}, without degrading real-world performance.
+A related example appears in recommendation systems~\citep{che2025egreedy}, where, given user contexts (e.g., preferences), a platform can explore on a random subset of users to update its policy while exploiting for the remaining users by serving the best-known items.